Gallatin Gateway, Montana

 - The historic Gallatin Gateway Inn was built in 1920 and still operates today.

-Gallatin Gateway lies along highway 181 just a half hour drive north of Big Sky.
+Gallatin Gateway lies along US 191 just an hour drive north of Big Sky.

 Activities